python/cpython/Doc/library/asyncio-eventloop.rst

 .. method:: loop.add_writer(fd, callback, \*args)

    Start watching the file descriptor for write availability and then call the *callback* with specified arguments.

-   :ref:`Use functools.partial to pass keywords to the callback
+   Use :func:`functools.partial` :ref:`to pass keywords
-   <asyncio-pass-keywords>`.
+   <asyncio-pass-keywords>` to *func*.

 .. method:: loop.remove_writer(fd)